alex3305/lovelace-number-icons/README.md

 ## Usage

-Everywhere that you can use an icon, you can use `num:` prefix to get a number.
-Or `deg:`  to get the number with a degrees symbol.
-Examples:
+Everywhere that you can use an icon, you can use:

+- `num:`-prefix to get numbers.
+Ranging from 0-100 with steps of 1.
+- `deg:`-prefix to get numbers with a degree symbol and a decimal.
+Ranging from 4-75 with steps of 0.5.
+- `ndg:`-prefix to get numbers with a degree symbol without decimals.
+Ranging from 4-75 with steps of 1.

+An example:
 ![Example image](images/example.png)

 I also tend to combine this with card-mod to get a better view of the temperature.
 A full example: